 Gold card visa residency system a ‘game changer’ for UAE property market

-The UAE’s decision to grant permanent residency to investors and entrepreneurs is an important boost to the country’s property market, according to Property Finder.
+The UAE’s decision to grant gold card residency to investors and entrepreneurs.
+It is an important boost to the country’s property market, according to Property Finder.

-According to Property Finder, the current short-term visas linked to employment hold back expats from investing and owning real estate in the UAE, with many opting instead to remit their savings back to their home countries.
+According to Property Finder, the current short-term visas linked to employment hold back expats from investors.
+They are owning real estate in the UAE.
+But with many opting instead to remit their savings back to their home countries.

-In a statement, Property Finder said the permanent residency programme has the potential to be a ”game changer” for the real estate sector.
+In a statement, Property Finder said the permanent residency program has the potential to be a ”game-changer” for the real estate sector.

-In the first week alone, the UAE government reported receiving approximately 6,000 applications from investors and entrepreneurs seeking long-term residency visas.
+In the first week alone, the UAE government reported.
+That they are receiving approximately 6,000 applications from investors and entrepreneurs seeking long-term residency visas.

-“Initiatives and new regulations like these are expected to have a positive impact on the real estate market in Dubai,” Abad said.
+“Initiatives and new regulations like these are expecting to have a positive impact on the real estate market in Dubai,” Abad says.

 “The more the government offers to entice talent and companies, the easier it will be for them to settle here and call Dubai home.
-Then, the investment should follow suit,” she added.
+The investment should follow suit,” she added.

 The Property Finder statement added that developers would be well advised to incentivise investors with schemes that offer “permanence and value for money” in a competitive market.